thenomadlad/server-driven-mui/docs/roadmap.md

 Thus our main objective is:

-> Create a developer focused server driven UI framework with which we can build UIs for common developer problems
+> Create a developer focused server driven UI framework with which we can build admin UIs for common developer problems

 ## Plan

 We will iteratively create a SDUI system in a series of prototypes

-### Prototype: material UI table
+### Prototype 1: material UI table

 use a JSON response from the server render a table: